-Russell D. Cawyer is a partner in the firm’s Labor and Employment practice group.
-He received his juris doctor, cum laude, from Texas Tech University School of Law, where he also served as a Note Editor on its law review.
+Russell D. Cawyer is a partner and chairs the firm’s Labor and Employment practice.
+He received his juris doctor, cum laude, from Texas Tech University School of Law, where he also served as a note editor on its law review.
 Mr. Cawyer received his Bachelor of Science, cum laude, from the University of North Texas.

-Mr. Cawyer’s practice focuses exclusively on labor and employment-related legal matters, including litigation in federal and state courts; administrative proceedings before the Equal Employment Opportunity Commission, United States Department of Labor, the Texas Workforce Commission - Civil Rights Division, the National Labor Relations Board (including defending both charges of unfair labor practices and representation election proceedings); and proceedings before the Occupational Safety and Health Administration and other state fair employment practices agencies.
+Mr. Cawyer’s practice focuses exclusively on labor and employment-related legal matters including litigation in federal and state courts and administrative proceedings before the Equal Employment Opportunity Commission, United States Department of Labor, the Texas Workforce Commission - Civil Rights Division, the National Labor Relations Board (including defending both charges of unfair labor practices and representation election proceedings), Occupational Safety and Health Administration, and other state fair employment practices agencies.

 Experience and highlights

 - McIver v.
 American Eagle Airlines, Inc., 4:08-CV-740-A, In the United States District Court for the Northern District of Texas (January 19, 2010) (lead trial attorney obtaining a defense verdict in the jury trial of an age discrimination claim filed by former employee)